 You can use the same mechanism to develop a positive mindset by repeatedly bringing more positive thoughts into your life.

 First, acknowledge.
 Take total control of your attention and notice where your thoughts are.
 Are you tempted to think of and worry about a negative outcome?
 Take a moment to recognize the thought that’s forming in your brain.
 When you are experiencing negative thoughts, your whole body is responding: your muscles tense up and your breath becomes quicker.
 Relax your body by releasing any tension and focus on your breath.

 Then interrupt that negative thinking and choose to replace it with something else.
-Redirect your mind from the negative thinking to an ideal, positive outcome.
+Redirect your mind from negative thinking to an ideal, positive outcome.
 Focus on the positive side and repeat it to yourself.
 Visualize a positive result, a positive situation, a positive outcome, and focus on the next steps you should take to get to that positive outcome.
 Give this positive outcome duration and importance by repeatedly focusing on it.
 Create the habit of focussing on what is right instead of what is wrong, on what you do have instead of what you don’t, on the solution instead of the problem.

 For example, if you make a mistake, think about what are you going to do next to turn your failure into a lesson.
 Or if you have to wait for someone or something, don’t think of it as a wasted time.
 Use that time to listen to a podcast or to finish other tasks.
 If you encounter obstacles and challenges you will learn patience and perseverance, and you will end up wiser and more experienced.
 Focus on the benefits, no matter how small and insignificant they seem.
-There’s always a bright side of every situation, if you want to look for it.
+There’s always a bright side to every situation if you want to look for it.